cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **IPF Protocol Session**:

 **Patient's Anxiety**: The patient expresses anxiety about the upcoming test results and fears failure.
-She is hesitant to start the IPF (Intensive Parenting Figure) protocol due to past discomfort.
+She is hesitant to start the IPF (Ideal Parent Figure) protocol due to past discomfort.

 **Therapist's Approach**: The therapist offers a temporal structure for the session, focusing on the patient's anxiety as a starting point.
 They aim to help the patient cultivate comfort and shift her habitual response to anxiety.